zqy233/vscode-nvmrc/README.md

 ## Usage

-1. When switching between multiple Visual Studio Code instances, the extension will automatically execute the corresponding `nvm use` command to switch the Node.js version.
+1. When switching between multiple Visual Studio Code instances, the extension will automatically execute `nvm use` command.
-2. If a `.nvmrc` file exists in the project root directory, the extension will read the file and switch the Node.js version based on the specified version number.
-3. If there are multiple projects in the workspace, the `.nvmrc` file in the first project's root directory will be used.
-4. If the `.nvmrc` file does not exist or is invalid, the extension will not perform any actions.
+2. If the `.nvmrc` file does not exist or is invalid, the extension will not work.
-5. The extension does not require any additional configuration.
+3. This extension creates a terminal to run nvm use, and it will automatically close the terminal after a few seconds.
+You can configure whether to automatically close and how many seconds to automatically close in the settings.

 ## Notes

+- Make sure that a valid `.nvmrc` file exists in your project root directory.
+- If there are multiple projects in the workspace, the `.nvmrc` file in the first project's root directory will be used.
 - Ensure that NVM is correctly installed on your system and configured with the required Node.js versions.
-- Make sure that a valid `.nvmrc` file exists in your project.

 ## Feedback and Contributions